Stanisław Rogalski

-Stanisław Rogalski (25 May 1904 – 6 February 1976) was a Polish aircraft designer, born in Olomouc, best known as one of the founding trio of the inter-war period RWD airplane factory in Warsaw.
+Stanisław Rogalski (25 May 1904 – 6 February 1976) was a Polish aircraft designer, born in Olomouc, best known as one of the founding trio (the other two being Stanisław Wigura and Jerzy Drzewiecki) of the inter-war period RWD airplane factory in Warsaw.
 He obtained his degree at Warsaw University of Technology.
 During World War II he became technical director at the Turk Hava Kurumu Ucak Fabrikasi factory.
 In 1949 he moved to the United States, where he ended his career at Grumman as an aerodynamics expert.